dominikpanzer/RESULT-for-ABAP/README.md

 :white_check_mark: `GET_ERROR_MESSAGE` throws when OK-RESULT
 :white_check_mark: when `WITH_ERROR_MESSAGE gets called with an empty message on a FAILURE, it just returns the current result
 :white_check_mark: when `WITH_ERROR_MESSAGE( 'a wild error occurred' )` gets called on a FAILURE, the message will be added to the list of error messages and can be retrieved with `GET_ERROR_MESSAGES`
-:black_square_button: when `WITH_ERROR_MESSAGE( 'a wild error occurred' )` gets called on a OK-RESULT it doesnt do anything but return the result
+:white_check_mark: when `WITH_ERROR_MESSAGE( 'a wild error occurred' )` gets called on a OK-RESULT it doesnt do anything but return the result
 :black_square_button: update the docs :japanese_ogre:

 As you can see I'm commiting after every test.
 I also often use the ´zero, one, multiple´ or the ´happy path, unhappy path´ patterns to write my tests to drive my logic.